KejPi/AbracaDABra/README.md

 <img width="264" alt="Snímek obrazovky 2024-09-13 v 21 40 15" src="https://github.com/user-attachments/assets/b2e938db-843b-431f-903f-0abb0e178cb0">

-_Note: Currently you can still compile the application with obsolete Qt version but it is unsupported configuration with limited functionality._
+_Note: Currently you can still compile the application with obsolete Qt version delivered with Ubuntu 24.04 but it is an unsupported configuration with limited functionality._

 Optional Airspy support: